~ @Com ~

 Read this article

-ERIE, Pa. - An Erie cancer researcher has found a way to burn salt water, a novel invention that is being touted by one chemist as the "most remarkable" water science discovery in a century.
+ERIE, Pa. - An Erie cancer researcher has found a way to burn salt water.
+The novel invention is being touted by one chemist as the most remarkable water science discovery in a century.
 John Kanzius happened upon the discovery accidentally when he tried to desalinate seawater with a radio-frequency generator he developed to treat cancer.
-He discovered that as long as the salt water was exposed to the radio frequencies, it would burn.
-The discovery has scientists excited by the prospect of using salt water, the most abundant resource on earth, as a fuel.
-More...
+He discovered that so long as the salt water was exposed to the radio frequencies it would burn.

 Articles